OgCamper/PLC-Project/README.md

 The game code, ready to run.

-A guide (2-4 pages) on how to set up and play the game.

 Info on how the game was tested and improved.

 Great for learning game logic, user interaction, and basic AI!
 Clone it, play, and have fun.